-These days, I use a Eagle Creek convertable backpack for transfers (where I had to have luggage), and an ultralightweight North Face bag for day trips.
-Although Eagle Creek convertable bags include a detachable daypack, Eagle Creek daypacks are a bit heavy, and a tad over-engineered for the carefree, lightweight adventure of exploring a foriegn city.
+These days, I use an Eagle Creek convertible backpack for transfers (where I had to have luggage), and an ultralightweight North Face bag for day trips.
+Although Eagle Creek Convertable bags include a detachable daypack, Eagle Creek daypacks are a bit heavy, and a tad over-engineered for the carefree, lightweight adventure of exploring a foreign city.

-The The North Face Unisex Flyweight Pack weighs in at only 6 ounces and, when folded into it’s puch, takes up about as much space as a deck of cards.
+The North Face Unisex Flyweight Pack weighs in at only 6 ounces and, when folded into its pouch, takes up about as much space as a deck of cards.
 This daypack also has a pocket that is only accessible from the panel that rests on the back of the wearer (see photo below).
 This body-protected pocket sits securely between the shoulder blades preventing pickpocketing theft and providing lots of peace of mind in places like crowded train and bus stations.

-While the Eagle Creek bag is by far more comfortable for carrying heavier loads- like my whole portable office to a coffee shop or coworking space while digital nomaring or just headed to a good study/woork spot at home in Seattle, even empty it’s heavier than the ultrlight daypack, so the NorthFace bag was my go-to for exploring overseas.
+While the Eagle Creek bag is by far more comfortable for carrying heavier loads- like my whole portable office to a coffee shop or coworking space while digital nomading or just headed to a good study/woork spot at home in Seattle, even empty it’s heavier than the ultralight daypack, so the NorthFace bag was my go-to for exploring overseas.

 To give myself a little extra security when storing my wallet in my North face bag during my trip, I used a lanyard and a coin purse to create a literal link between my wallet and my bag.
 The lanyard, knotted onto my bag, was clipped directly onto the zipper of the change purse- making it impossible to steal my cash or credit cards without unzipping two zippers and unclasping a snaphook first.